imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 In any case, the treatment of warm-up will be such that measurements mimic normal operation of the EVM/eWASM modules within Ethereum nodes.

+#### Q4a: How should cache and locality be treated?

+We suspect that using the simplest program generation routine, we might not model the cache behavior and locality adequately.
+Real-life smart contract EVM programs seldom execute only a single instruction or a single instruction repeatedly.

+It must be assessed and estimated, how do cache and locality impact the computations.
+We will analyze adjustments to the program generator, where the generated programs will represent typical smart contract execution circumstances.
+Alternatively, we will explore the space of generated programs so that programs enacting different behavior of cache and data locality are included.

 #### Q5: How to fairly treat EVM/eWASM implementations with JIT capabilities?

 `evmone` optimizes its operation by performing a preprocessing step and offloading some computations to be done per code block, rather than per instruction.